Sunday, December 11, 2016

 How do we know this is a coyote track?
 Three clues are decisive.
 Deer tracks would show

 two hoof prints.
 These, even in the fluffy snow, show the five pads and a couple of claw prints.
 How do we know it's not a pet dog?
-Because there are no human tracks yet, and at Somme
+Because there are no human tracks yet today, and at Somme

 dogs always come with their people.